Wilfried Van Moer: football's greatest comeback story you've never heard

 Then disaster struck.
 Belgium faced Italy in the quarter-finals of the European Championship in 1972, which was technically a qualifying game to decide who would compete at the four-team tournament proper.

 The first leg at San Siro ended goalless, before Van Moer put the Red Devils ahead in the return leg in Brussels.
-But by the time Belgium could celebrate their progression to the final four, Van Moer was in hospital, a dreadful tackle by Mario Bertini leaving him with multiple fractures of the leg.
+But by the time Belgium could celebrate their progression to the final four, Van Moer was in hospital after a dreadful tackle by Mario Bertini fractured his leg in multiple places.